SinghShanu/Data-Engineering-Zoomcamp-2023/week_3_data_warehouse/homework.md

 - 225.82 MB for the External Table and 47.60MB for the BQ Table
 - 0 MB for the External Table and 0MB for the BQ Table
 - 0 MB for the External Table and 317.94MB for the BQ Table
-- Kindly refer to file 'big_query_hw.sql' for code and solution
+- Kindly refer to file '_2023.sql' for code and solution

 ## Question 3:
 How many records have both a blank (null) PUlocationID and DOlocationID in the entire dataset?